TanayB11/me/content/blog/2024-01-04-the-productivity-master.md

     }
 </style>

-<p> Secluded from the real world, a young student enters the Garden of Productivity, ready to learn the ways of the master.  </p>
+<p> Secluded from the real world, a young student enters the Garden of Productivity, ready to learn the ways of the Master.  </p>

 <p class="student">Master, how do I best optimize my workflow?</p>